 Definition and Types of Control Measures

-Control measures are one such strategy that can be employed to minimize risks and ensure safety.
+Control measures are one such risk management strategy that can be employed to minimize risks and ensure safety.
 A control measure, in simple terms, refers to any action or precautionary step taken to reduce or eliminate potential hazards.
 Several types of control measures are available, each with its distinct characteristics and examples.

 One type of control measure is engineering controls.
 This involves physical modifications or alterations made to equipment, facilities, or processes to make them safer for users.
 For instance, installing ventilation systems in factories where harmful chemicals are produced helps reduce exposure levels among workers.